cdapio/cdap/docs/developer-guide/source/programming.rst

 system to inject an instance of the Dataset with the ``@UseDataSet`` annotation::

-  Class MyFowlet extends AbstractFlowlet {
+  class MyFowlet extends AbstractFlowlet {
     @UseDataSet("myCounters")
     private KeyValueTable counters;
     ...